chrissnell/remoteweather/hardware/gopro-battery-case/README.md

 - **Knurling:** diamond knurl on the outer walls of both parts (not the base bottom face).
 - **Edges:** smooth 45° chamfer on the base bottom rim and the lid top rim.
+- **Logo:** the GoPro logo is inlaid flush into the lid top (a shallow pocket plus a matching inlay), so it can be printed in a second filament and feels smooth to the touch.
+Toggle with `logo_enable`.

-All dimensions are parameters at the top of the `.scad` file — battery/card sizes, counts, thread pitch, relief, knurl and chamfer are all adjustable.
+All dimensions are parameters at the top of the `.scad` file — battery/card sizes, counts, thread pitch, relief, knurl, chamfer and logo are all adjustable.

 ## Dependencies